 With President Trump attending an Independence Day celebration at Mount Rushmore ahead of the Fourth of July, The New York Times fired a broadside at the national monument.
 In its tweet, the newspaper linked the monument’s sculptor to the Ku Klux Klan and reminded us that two of the presidents memorialized in granite were slaveholders.
 The Times piece could be viewed as a direct incitement to “cancel” Mount Rushmore, to foster further discontent with our shared American history and to hasten the continuing efforts to erase our past.

-In the aftermath of the tragic death of George Floyd at the hands of a rogue Minneapolis police officer, some protests and demonstrations around the country gave way to riots, looting, and efforts to destroy statues seen as symbolizing oppression.
+at the hands of a rogue Minneapolis police officer, some protests and demonstrations around the country gave way to riots, looting, and efforts to destroy statues seen as symbolizing oppression.
 Initially, these actions focused on monuments associated with the confederacy which fought the Civil War, in part, to oppose the abolition of slavery being thrust upon them by President Abraham Lincoln and the North.
 Statues of Robert E. Lee, Albert Pike, and Jefferson Davis were toppled in this manner; some desecrated by decapitations and hanging, after being felled.
 Many more were slated for removal by city councils voting under duress.

 The Assault Upon History